-An owner of farm and agricultural land desiring current use assessment under chapter 84.34 RCW shall

-((make application)) apply to the county assessor ((and)). ((a))An owner of open space land desiring assessed valuation under the public benefit rating system or an owner of timber land desiring current use assessment shall ((make application)) apply to the county council by filing an application with the department of natural resources and parks.
+An owner of farm and agricultural land desiring current use assessment under chapter 84.34 RCW shall ((make application)) apply to the county assessor ((and)). ((a))An owner of open space land desiring assessed valuation under the public benefit rating system shall ((make application)) apply to the county council by filing an application with the department of natural resources and parks.
 The application shall be ((upon)) on forms supplied by the county and shall include ((such)) any information ((deemed)) reasonably necessary to properly classify an area of land under chapter 84.34 RCW ((with a)) and must be notarized ((verification of the truth thereof)).